yueyanglu/yueyanglu.github.io/index.md

 ---

 ### Research Interests
-My research primarily focuses on how ocean mesoscale eddies influence the tracer distributions and how this effect can be related to large-scale fields.
+My research primarily focuses on how mesoscale eddies affect tracer distributions in the ocean and what is the mechanism of this effect.
 I use theory and idealized and comprehensive numerical models of ocean circulation to tackle these problems.

 I am happy to discuss and collaborate with different minds!